futurulus/colors-in-context/README.md

 * [Colors in Context: A Pragmatic Neural Model for Grounded Language Understanding (TACL 2017)](https://arxiv.org/abs/1703.10186)
-* Generating Bilingual Color References (NAACL 2018)
+* Generating Bilingual Pragmatic Color References (NAACL 2018)

 See http://cocolab.stanford.edu/datasets/colors.html for quick links to the datasets released with these papers.